sondos1/PODCD/README.md

 The path of opening the program in visual studio is as following:‎

-Podce->examples->podcd->podcd.SLN‎
+Podcd->examples->podcd->podcd.SLN‎

 ‎///////////////////////////////////////////////////////////////////‎

-Some ample networks presented in the following path:‎ Podce->sample networks‎
+Some sample networks presented in the following path:‎ Podce->sample networks‎

 ‎//////////////////////////////////////////////‎